Friday, April 13, 2018

 Joseph and Carol were fighting in big ways.
 And have been ever since.
 He was smart and outspoken.
 As for Carol, she's no longer caring to Joseph, but materialistic and know-it-all.

 "You mean, we just talk.
 How long?"
-Carol asked asked during their marital session.
+Carol kept asking during their marital session.
 She simply wanted to know how quick the process will be.

-They never returned to continue their therapy.
+They never returned to do their therapy.
 About a year after, I received a text message from Carol.
 Her husband had become an alcoholic and been having sex with his secretary.

 There is no quick fix in mental and emotional healing.
 The cost of doing nothing is heavy and long-lasting.